Atlanta Rhythm Section: Present day

 The band still tours, playing mostly festivals and nostalgia-themed concerts.

 Their most recent album of new recordings, With All Due Respect (May 2011), was largely covers of other artists' songs (Lynyrd Skynyrd, Allman Brothers, etc.) alongside re-recordings of classic ARS tunes, done at Southern Tracks Studios with longtime engineer Rodney Mills.
 The album also featured guest performances by Rodney Justo and Paul Goddard, just before they rejoined the group, and Ronnie Hammond, in his final recorded appearance.

-From The Vaults (May 2012), released on the Fuel label, was a double CD collection of unreleased tracks both studio and live and even featured some pre-ARS Candymen performances.
+From The Vaults (May 2012), released on both the Fuel and Sunset Blvd Records labels, was a double CD collection of unreleased tracks both studio and live and even featured some pre-ARS Candymen performances.
+From The Vaults was re-released in the summer of 2023 under the title Time Machine with many of the same and some different tracks.

 During the spring of 2017, Rome, Georgia keyboardist Lee Shealy was brought in to sub for Dean Daughtry, who had a broken wrist.
 And from August to October of that same year, singer Andy Anderson returned to the band yet again to stand in for Justo, who was recovering from back surgery.

+ARS founder and guitarist J.R.
+Cobb and his wife, Bertha Ann "Bert" Absher, married in 1967 and had one son, Justin.
+They lived in Monticello, Georgia for more than 30 years.
+Cobb died of a heart attack on May 4, 2019, at the age of 75, at Piedmont Newton Hospital in Covington, Georgia.

 At the start of 2020, Lee Shealy, having been called to fill in for keyboardist Daughtry at various times from 2017 on, returned for good after Daughtry announced his retirement from performing.

-ARS founder and guitarist Barry Bailey died in his sleep on March 13, 2022, at the age of 73, after a long battle with multiple sclerosis.
+In 2014, Paul Goddard died.
+Barry Bailey died in his sleep on March 12, 2022, at the age of 73, after years of deterioration from multiple sclerosis.

 During the spring and summer of 2022, the band's guitarist David Anderson subbed on lead vocals after Justo had to tend to his ailing wife, Shirley, who died on July 11.

-ARS co-founder and keyboardist Dean Daughtry died in Huntsville, Alabama on January 26, 2023 of natural causes at age 76.
+ARS co-founder and keyboardist Dean Daughtry died in Huntsville, Alabama on January 26, 2023, of natural causes at age 76, leaving Justo as the last surviving original member.